 09 Feb Anxiety Reducing Tip #1: Breathe

 Breathe.
 A gentle reminder to take a deep breath and center.
-One of my mentors used to say this to me when I was spinning around with too many ideas or worry or anger.
+One of my mentors used to say this to me when I was spinning around with too many ideas, worry or anger.
 If you find yourself deep in the anxiety spin cycle, as we all do at one time or another, it’s sound advice.

-Tight deadlines, too many things on your “to do” list or panic over a presentation are some examples.
+Tight deadlines, too many things on your “to do” list or panic over a social event are some examples.
 In the midst of stressful times, our thinking mind can shut down and our emotional brain takes over.
 You may experience shortness of breath, defensiveness, stomach pain, tight chest, fear and/or anger.
 It’s hard to respond as our best self when this response takes over.
 A deep breath can keep you from saying or doing something you later regret.
 Breathing into anxiety instead of running from it is key.

 Why Deep Breathing?

 When we sense a perceived threat, a part of our brain sends a fight, flight or freeze message to the rest of our brain and body.
 The diaphragm flattens and we begin to breathe shallowly.
 Our brain gets flooded with stress hormones.
 The oxygen we need in our brain is sent to our muscles in readiness for danger.
 This can save our life when there is actual danger.
 Not so much within a work space or close relationship.

 This response makes it hard to process information with critical thinking skills intact.
 I admit, at times deadlines and criticism can feel like life-threatening danger, but it’s not.

 Deep breathing or diaphragmatic breathing returns the body to a state of calm.
 Research suggests that this is because the diaphragm is close to the vagus nerve.
 The vagus nerve supplies parasympathetic fibers to the rest of our body which has been associated with lower stress levels.